There are lots of beautiful and easily accessible waterfalls near Vancouver

 The waters at Cascade Falls are a gorgeous clear blue.
 There are lower pools where people do still swim.
 If you decide to brave it, it would make for a beneficial cold water swim.
 Read more about the health benefits of going for a cold water swim.
 There are lots!

 The falls vary in strength, speed and current depending on the season.
 I have seen the top waterfall both very small as well as gushing forcefully during times of heavy rains.
+If you decide to hike along the rocks, please be very careful as they are slippery.

 4. Nairn Falls

 At just over a two-hour drive, these waterfalls are located the furthest from Vancouver.
 You will find them 20 minutes north of Whistler, situated between Whistler and Pemberton.
 Again, they don’t require any serious hiking to get to them.
-It is a nice 1.5 km walk along a trail to see these 60-metre-high falls.
+It is a nice 1.5 km walk along a relatively flat trail to see these 60-metre-high falls.

 The viewing platform consists of rocks and cement so it can very be slippery.
 As always, I recommend proper hiking footwear.
 There are several different spots to explore and view the falls once you are at the viewing area.